-Dr. Matthew Potterton is Associate Professor in Music, Interim Department of Music
+Dr. Matthew Potterton is Associate Professor in Music, Department of Music Chair,

-Chair, and Director of Choral and Vocal Activities at East Tennessee State University.
+and Director of Choral and Vocal Activities at East Tennessee State University.
+He

-He has conducted choirs and taught voice at Baker University (Baldwin City, KS) the
+has conducted choirs and taught voice at Baker University (Baldwin City, KS) the University

-University of California, Irvine, Carroll College (Waukesha, WI), Alverno College
+of California, Irvine, Carroll College (Waukesha, WI), Alverno College (Milwaukee,

-(Milwaukee, WI), and Colorado University, Boulder.
-He has taught elementary music,
+WI), and Colorado University, Boulder.
+He has taught elementary music, middle school

-middle school choirs, and an award winning high school choir.
-Having worked with all
+choirs, and an award winning high school choir.
+Having worked with all ages, he is

-ages, he is a frequent clinician, adjudicator, and guest conductor.
-He holds a Doctor
+a frequent clinician, adjudicator, and guest conductor.
+He holds a Doctor of Musical

-of Musical Arts degree in "The Literature and Performance of Choral Music" from Colorado
+Arts degree in "The Literature and Performance of Choral Music" from Colorado University,

-University, Boulder and also has a Master's Degree (MFA) in both Vocal Performance
+Boulder and also has a Master's Degree (MFA) in both Vocal Performance and Choral

 In addition to conducting, Dr. Potterton has appeared as a tenor soloist in recital